 Verse 11 is to be understood as follows: ziemia została skażona w oczach Boga (the earth was corrupted in the eyes of God).
 Została skażona (was corrupted, got corrupted) will remind you of a similar use seen in Rdz 2:23, where you encountered the following about Eve: ta z mężczyzny została wzięta (this [one] was taken out of man; got taken out of man).
 The Polish for eye is the neuter oko.

 You will recall that the neuter istnienie means existence.
-In verse 13, położyć kres istnieniu wszystkich ludzi is to be understood as to put an end to the existence of all people.
+In verse 13, położyć kres istnieniu wszystkich ludzi is to be understood as to put an end to the existence of all men.
 The verse then continues: bo ziemia jest pełna wykroczeń przeciw mnie (for the earth is full of transgressions against me).
 Verse 13 ends: zatem zniszczę ich wraz z ziemią (therefore I shall destroy them along with the earth).

 - arka (f.), ark